Electric Vehicle Insurance: Why EVs Cost More to Insure and How to Save

 How to Lower Your EV Insurance Costs in 2026

-Even with higher baseline premiums, there are proven strategies to bring your electric vehicle car insurance costs down meaningfully.
+Even with higher baseline premiums, there are proven strategies to bring your EV insurance costs down meaningfully.

 1. Shop Multiple Quotes (This Is Non-Negotiable)

 EV insurance rates vary enormously between insurers — sometimes by hundreds of dollars per month for the same vehicle.
+The difference between the highest and lowest quote for the same EV can easily exceed $1,000+ per year.
 Never accept your first quote.
-Use comparison tools and get at least 3–5 quotes before committing.
-Learn more about car insurance discounts you may be missing.
+Get at least 3–5 quotes before committing.
+See our full breakdown of car insurance rates in 2026 to understand what competitive rates look like in the current market.

 2. Stack Available Discounts